-The target level for the Financial Stabilization Account is 17-25% of General Fund budgeted expenditures less capital.
+The target level for the Financial Stabilization Account is 17-25% of General Fund budgeted expenditures less capital and less all Center for the Arts expenses.
 The need to utilize the stabilization account must be established by the City Commission or the City Manager.
 If established by the City Manager, the specific need must be reported to the City Commission at its next meeting.
 A budget amendment must be approved by the City Commission.
 When such a need is recognized as part of the budget process, the need and amount will be documented as part of that process and adopted as part of the budget.
-When it becomes necessary for the City to draw funds from the stabilization account, wherein the balance drops below the target level of 17-25% of General Fund budgeted expenditures less capital, the City will develop a plan to replenish the account to the minimum level from net revenue surpluses in subsequent fiscal year(s) until the balance is restored to the minimum level.
+When it becomes necessary for the City to draw funds from the stabilization account, wherein the balance drops below the target level of 17-25% of General Fund budgeted expenditures less capital and less all Center for the Arts expenses, the City will develop a plan to replenish the account to the minimum level from net revenue surpluses in subsequent fiscal year(s) until the balance is restored to the minimum level.